A law conversion course with a twist - Q&A with MA student Ffion Davies

 What are your future plans once you graduate?

-If you have questions about our postgraduate programmes, including our MA in Law, join our next virtual events on 8 December 2021.
+If you have questions about our Postgraduate programmes, including our MA in Law, join our next Postgraduate Virtual Open Day events on 8 December 2021.

 Registration is free and you will have the opportunity to speak with law academics, students and our Law Employability Adviser.